Use the Find a program! link to search for all UM-sponsored Education Abroad programs according to city, country, region, language, major, and more!

 North and Latin America

 The UM archaeological field school in Belize focuses on Cahal Pech, an important Mayan ceremonial center located on an imposing hill overlooking the western Belize Valley.
 Our excavations focus on the final years of the Maya occupation.
 You will learn about Maya culture prehistory, practice archaeological field techniques, process and identify artifacts.
-For more information please visit the website or contact John Douglas, email@example.com, 243-4246, OR Linda Brown, firstname.lastname@example.org.
-Next Program: TBA
+For more information and to apply, please visit the brochure page or contact John Douglas, firstname.lastname@example.org, 243-4246.
+Next Program: TBA.

 Expand your knowledge and experience of conservation, tourism, and natural ecosystems in the Aysen Region of Chilean Patagonia.
 Enjoy these field-based, experiential classes with a focus on conservation, natural resource development issues, and tourism as well as the culture, ecology, economy and history of the Patagonia region.
 The program is suitable for students of all backgrounds and majors.
-For more information and to apply please visit the brochure page or contact course instructors Natalie Dawson, email@example.com or Rachel James firstname.lastname@example.org, Next Program: Wintersession 2017
+For more information and to apply please visit the brochure page or contact course instructor Cara Nelson at email@example.com, Next Program: TBA.

 The 2-credit Peruvian Andes exploration course takes place in the high sierra region of Peru within the Cordillera Blanca (White Mountains) in Huascaran National Park.
-The area provides bountiful educational opportunities in both the environmental and cultural arenas, pertaining to topics like water quantity and quality from both climate change and a prominent mining economy, eco-tourism as a means of generating income and protecting natural resources, cultural history and pride in a time of ‘modernization’, amongst others.
-For more information and to apply please visit the brochure page or contact: Elizabeth Fricke, email@example.com, 243-5176.
-Next Program: Summer 2017
+The area provides bountiful educational opportunities in both the environmental and cultural arenas, pertaining to topics like water quantity and quality from both climate change and a prominent mining economy, eco-tourism as a means of generating income and protecting natural resources, cultural history and pride in a time of ‘modernization,’ among others.
+For more information and to apply, please visit the brochure page or contact: Elizabeth Fricke, firstname.lastname@example.org, 243-5176.
+Next Program: Summer 2019.

 NEW ZEALAND AND AUSTRALIA

-Join us this January as we explore the outstanding landscapes and generous peoples of New Zealand and visit the thriving commercial center of Sydney, Australia.
+Join us in winter, as we explore the outstanding landscapes and generous people of New Zealand and then visit the thriving commercial center of Sydney, Australia.
 It’s summer down there and one of the best times to visit the mountains, hike on the glaciers, paddle in the sparkling waters, interact with business and governmental leaders, and swim with the dolphins.
-This 6 credit course offers the chance to visit some extraordinary natural environments, study the sustainable use of local resources, and consider the different cultures that make up modern New Zealand and Australia.
-For more information and to apply please visit the brochure page.
-Interested students with specific questions can contact: firstname.lastname@example.org or the course instructor Dr. Shawn Clouse, email@example.com.
-Next Program: Wintersession 2017 (ends in Sydney).
+This 6-credit course offers the chance to visit some extraordinary natural environments, study the sustainable use of local resources, and consider the different cultures that make up modern New Zealand and Australia.
+For more information and to apply, please visit the brochure page.
+Interested students with specific questions can contact: email@example.com or the course instructor Dr. Simona Stan, firstname.lastname@example.org.
+Next Program: TBA.